Medic8® Family Health Guide

 Research on sleep shows that melatonin does play a role in our daily sleep/wake cycle, and that supplements, in amounts ranging from 0.1 to 0.5 milligrams, can improve sleep in some cases.
 If melatonin is taken at the wrong time, though, it can disrupt the sleep/wake cycle.

-Other side effects may include confusion, drowsiness, and headache the next morning.
+Side effects may include confusion, drowsiness, and headache the next morning.
 Animal studies suggest that melatonin may cause some blood vessels to constrict, a condition that could be dangerous for people with high blood pressure or other cardiovascular problems.

-These side effects are important to keep in mind since the dose of melatonin usually sold in stores—3 milligrams—can result in amounts in the blood from 10 to 40 times higher than normal.
+These side effects are important to keep in mind since the dose of melatonin usually sold in stores - 3 milligrams can result in amounts in the blood from 10 to 40 times higher than normal.
 What long-term effects such high concentrations of melatonin may have on the body are still unknown.
 Until researchers find out more, caution is advised.